12 January 2026

 I have captured that thread below.
 This post started from me expanding on the point: the scary thing is capriciousness and lack of proportion.
 Memorable real examples include:

-• A woman followed by a handful of friends on Twitter ironically takes the voice of a bigot to make a bad joke about Ebola, gets on a plane, and when she gets off she is infamous and unemployed.
+• A woman followed by a handful of friends on Twitter ironically takes the voice of a bigot to make a bad joke about AIDS in Africa, gets on a plane, and when she gets off she is infamous and unemployed.
 She deserved criticism, sure, but that was capricious and disproportionate.

 • A trans woman writes a raw, personal story attempting to subvert a transphobic trope, the publisher faces so much criticism of it being “obviously” transphobic that they withdraw it, and the writer ends up so shaken by the pushback from her own community that she never attempts to get anything published again.
 A tragedy.